 - Thermal interface material (TIM)

 These materials are used as filler materials in the gaps between the heat source and heat sinks.
-They are normally of a higher thermal conductivity and help efficiently manage the thermal transfer across the system.
+They are normally of higher thermal conductivity and help efficiently manage the thermal transfer across the system.

 - Heat sink